You can hide ‘neath your covers

 It’s going to be interesting to see how all this evolves over time.
 Will it become a flash-in-the-pan protest or a consuming fire on par with the Arab Spring?
 So far, no Oklahoma media outlets have reported on the movement.

-Disclosure: I am not involved in organizing Occupy Wall Street, Occupy Oklahoma City or Occupy Tulsa.
-The United States Constitution states the right of the people peaceably to assemble.
+I am not involved in organizing Occupy Wall Street, Occupy Oklahoma City or Occupy Tulsa, but I certainly support the U.S. Constitution and the right of the American people peaceably to assemble.